 This stenographic report is not perfect.
 In parts it is incomplete - I'd dearly love to read the speeches and representations from the Jewish organisations that were present as well as other speeches by the small number of women delegates.
 The transcripts are also limited to the main speeches, rather than the smaller meetings, caucuses and fringe events.
 This means much of what we read a fairly long, set piece speeches, rather than shorter discussions.
 This doesn't mean that they are all rhetoric.
 There are fascinating references to ongoing struggles in countries like Turkey and debates about the way forward.

-One of the key questions for the Congress, was the attitude of revolutionary socialists to what would now be called movements of national liberation.
-Then, there were mass movements growing and developing against the colonialism of Britain and France, though also the developing role of America.
+One of the key questions for the Congress was the attitude of revolutionary socialists to what would now be called movements of national liberation.
+Then there were mass movements growing and developing against the colonialism of Britain and France as well as the growing role of American imperialism.
 For some at the conference the key question was national liberation and the development of an independent national bourgeois before the socialist revolution.
-This mimics debates within the Russian socialist movement itself, and the Russian delegates argue hard for the idea of "permanent revolution", revolution that takes the struggle for national liberation immediately over into the struggle socialism.
+This mimics debates within the Russian socialist movement itself, and the Russian delegates argue hard for the idea of "permanent revolution"; revolution that takes the struggle for national liberation immediately over into the struggle socialism.

 There is much in this book, and the translation as well as the supporting notes from the British Trotskyist Brian Pearce are indispensable.
 Not least because names of places and individuals are often now unknown to us.
 Those who have read The Oil Road will find here-in the story of the Bolshevik Commissioners who used to be buried in Baku, after their murder by British forces.
 The Congress itself ceremonially laid their bodies to rest in a square that was only recently destroyed.